-Bruce was awarded a Wisconsin Alumni Research Foundation fellowship to encourage his research in information science process during masters work in Madison.
+Bruce was awarded a Wisconsin Alumni Research Foundation fellowship to encourage his research in information science process during masters work at U Wisconsin-Madison.

 Bruce passed the CPA exam and obtained his Massachusetts State CPA license early in his career but let it lapse upon becoming an information scientist.